TastSong/CrazyCar/README_en.md

 - Players can customize tracks and vehicles and share them with the community.

+:building_construction: **Server-side ECS architecture reconstruction**

+- Use the ECS architecture to reconstruct the current server-side game part.
+This architecture can improve the performance and maintainability of the game server, make the system more flexible and efficient, and adapt to more expansion needs in the future.

 :repeat: **Replay System**

 - Implement game replay function, allowing players to replay their own games or watch other players' game recordings.